sbhbenjamin/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding a task into Harmonia

+1. Test case: `add n/Review PRs d/To review PRs assigned to me dl/2022-04-10 p/high t/CS2103T t/review`<br>
+   Expected: The new task is added to the task list.
+Details of the newly added task is also shown in the status message.

+2. Test case: `add n/Review PRs d/To review PRs assigned to me dl/2022-04-10 p/high t/CS2103T t/review` (adding a task that already exists in Harmonia) <br>
+   Expected: No task is added.
+Error details shown in the status message.

+3. Test case: `add n/CS2103T PE dl/2022-04-16 p/high t/CS2103T` (with one of the compulsory fields: `n/`, `d/`, `dl/`, `p/` removed) <br>
+   Expected: No task is added.
+Error details shown in the status message.

+4. Other incorrect add commands to try:
+    1. `add`
+    2. `add n/CS2103T d/This coming sat PE dl/2022-04-16 p/low t/#CS2103T` (`t/` only takes alphanumeric characters)
+    3. `add n/CS2103T d/This coming sat PE dl/2022-04-16 p/none t/CS2103T` (invalid priority, which only accepts `low`, `medium` or `high`)
+    4. `add n/CS2103T d/This coming sat PE dl/2022 p/high t/CS2103T` (invalid date format for the `dl` field)
+       Expected: No task is deleted.
+Error details are shown in the status message.
+The filtered tasks remain in the list.

 ### Deleting a task